'Now our watch is ended': history-making 'Game of Thrones' wraps

 MASS-MURDERING MADNESS

+"In the 11th hour, 'Game of Thrones' turned Dany not just into a Mad Queen, but into a crazy ex-girlfriend -- the laziest of sexist tropes," remarked Daily Beast writer Melissa Leon.

-A Change.org petition called "Remake Game of Thrones Season 8 with competent writers" had passed one million signatures with more than 24 hours to go until Sunday's finale.
+A Change.org petition called "Remake Game of Thrones Season 8 with competent writers" had comfortably passed one million signatures by the time of Sunday's finale.

+For Alyssa Rosenberg of The Washington Post, the show resonated profoundly at an "inflection point" in American culture and politics, serving up plotlines as metaphors for real life events.

+"During the series' run, Hillary Clinton suffered a shocking loss to Donald Trump in the 2016 presidential election; white nationalism surged back into public life," she said.

 Assuming there is no do-over, the biggest mystery of all remains who will be sitting on the Iron Throne and ruling Westeros when Game of Thrones comes to an end.